We put a Men’s North Face Thermoball Hoodie to the test – these are the results after 9 months!

 One negative thing is that in windy conditions the jacket doesn’t provide such strong protection, which is probably due to the quilted design.
 For maximum warmth, a shell layer on top worked best.

-Want to find out more about layering for the cold?
+Want to find out more about layering and cold weather backpacking?

 Breathability Score 3.5/5